When Does Firing Meet The Definition Of Wrongful Termination?

 Being fired from one’s job is an unpleasant experience and in many cases, threatens the livelihood of an individual and a family.
 If you have received a notice of termination from your employer, it is natural for you to feel an injustice has occurred.
 You may even suspect your employer broke state or federal laws.

-Talk to me, employment lawyer Nima Shivayi, if your Los Angeles employer may have let you go illegally.
-From law offices in Pasadena, I serve clients throughout the Los Angeles area and beyond.
+Talk to me, employment lawyer Nima Shivayi, if your Orange County employer may have let you go illegally.
+From law offices in Irvine, I serve clients throughout Orange County, and beyond.

 Examples Of Wrongful Termination

 The first step, after reviewing all known facts in your case, will be to determine whether your firing could have been in violation of state or federal laws.
 You may have a viable wrongful termination claim if your employer:

 - Terminated you because of your race, religion, national origin, gender or other protected characteristic.
 Proving this can be a challenge, but if it is true, I am prepared to fight for justice for you